bivanbi/ctronome/README.md

 ## Introduction
-Ctronome is a very-very simple programmable metronome for Linux console, with /dev/dsp (OSS) audio output.
+Ctronome is a very-very simple programmable metronome for Linux console, with /dev/dsp (OSS) and PulseAudio output support*.
 BPM ranges from 30 to 250, tacts like 3/4, 7/8 etc. are possible.
 It plays external WAV files, so one could use custom sound samples.

 Aim is to keep it as simple as it can be with the least dependencies.

-*Note: Non-OSS sound systems need additional utils/libraries to provide OSS compatibility.*
+*Note: Other sound systems might provide utilities for OSS compatiblity.*

 ## Installation
 ### Required Tools